Texas anti-abortion tipster site booted by web host - RFI

 A webpage seeking tips from the public to enforce Texas's severe new abortion restrictions has been told to find a new company to host its site or go offline.

+GoDaddy said in a statement Friday it had informed prolifewhistleblower.com on Thursday that it had violated the US web hosting company's terms of service and had to move to a different provider.

-The website, prolifewhistleblower.com, was set up by anti-abortion group Texas Right to Life to collect anonymous tips under the law barring terminations after six weeks of pregnancy -- before many women know they are pregnant.
+The prolifewhistleblower.com website was set up by anti-abortion group Texas Right to Life to collect anonymous tips under the law barring terminations after six weeks of pregnancy -- before many women know they are pregnant.

 According to the law, anyone living in Texas can sue an abortion provider or anyone suspected of "aiding" an abortion to take place, with $10,000 rewards if they win in a civil case.

-US web hosting company GoDaddy said in a statement Friday to AFP it informed the site Thursday night that it had "violated GoDaddy's terms of service and have 24 hours to move to a different provider."
+"We are not afraid of the mob.
+We will not back down."

-According to the GoDaddy's terms, users cannot collect information about people without their consent.
+According to GoDaddy's terms, users cannot collect information about people without their consent.

-The website says Texas Right to Life "will ensure that... lawbreakers are held accountable for their actions."

-"Use the links below to report anyone who is... aiding or abetting a post-heartbeat abortion," the site says, referring to the law's banning of abortion once a fetal heartbeat can be detected.
+The website featured links for reporting "anyone who is... aiding or abetting a post-heartbeat abortion," referring to the law's banning of abortion once a fetal heartbeat can be detected.

 "Report any person or entity that aids or abets (or that intends to aid or abet) an illegal abortion in Texas," it adds.